-PDMA (Polarisation Division Multiple Access) Explained
+What is PDMA (Polarisation Division Multiple Access)

-This article explains PDMA, or Polarisation Division Multiple Access, and its applications.
-Over time, numerous multiple access techniques have been developed to allow multiple subscribers, users, or clients to share common resources.
-These include FDMA, TDMA, CDMA, and OFDMA, among others.
+Over time, numerous multiple access techniques have been developed to allow multiple subscribers, users or clients to share common resources.
+These include FDMA, TDMA, CDMA, and OFDMA among others.
+PDMA (Polarisation Division Multiple Access) is another multiple access technique.
+It’s distinguishing feature is that it separates signals using different polarisation types of the antenna.

 PDMA leverages vertical and horizontal polarisation, as illustrated below: